ARTICLE I. NAME

 The Chair of CODRE shall preside over the monthly meetings of the full Commission and Executive Committee.
 The Chair may appoint any ad hoc committees necessary for the functioning of the Commission.

 The Vice-Chair of CODRE shall be elected by the full commission.
-The Vice-Chair of CODRE shall serve a two year term.
-15
+The Vice-Chair of CODRE shall serve a three-year term.

-The Executive Committee shall be comprised of the Chair and Vice Chair of CODRE, Vice Provost for Diversity and International Affairs, Chairs of the standing committees, and one at-large member.
+The Executive Committee shall be comprised of the Chair and Vice Chair of CODRE, Vice Provost for Diversity and International Affairs, Chairs of the standing committees.

 Section 1.
 The Chair of CODRE shall serve as chair of the Executive Committee.
 In the absence of the Chair, the Vice Chair of CODRE shall preside and chair the Commission.

 Section 2.
-The Vice Provost for Diversity and International Affairs and the Representative of the College of Arts & Sciences or designee (both ex-officio) serve as resources to CODRE and serve on the Executive Committee.
+The Vice Provost for Diversity and International Affairs serves as a resource to CODRE and will serve on the Executive Committee.

 ARTICLE VII.
 BUDGET